nebulr-group/nblocks-ts-client/README.md

 ### Debug log output
 *TODO*
 ### Override service urls
-You can override the service urls used for different calls by providing environment variables.
+You can override the built in micro service urls to external Nblocks services used for different calls by providing environment variables.
 These are:
 * `NEBULR_PLATFORM_CORE_API_URL`
 * `NEBULR_COMMUNICATION_API_URL`
+* `NEBULR_FILE_API_URL`
 ## Npm publish
 * To publish a library, make sure to update the package.json version in the project sub folder.
 * Make sure you're logged into npm.
 E.g. `npm login`